tugraz-isds/diamond/README.md

 - Setup is now finished.
 - Use the button ```Open App``` to access Diamond.
 - The URL can be found in the tab ```Overview```.
+- Optionally, a custom subdomain can be set via the tab ```Advanced``` using the custom domain settings.

 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://deploy.cyclic.sh/)

+## Troubleshooting

+- Browser shows Error: The application failed to start.
+- Error logs can be found in Cyclic's dashboard via tab ```Logs```
+- Database connection error:
+  + Check if the connection string is correct and your MongoDB is active and running
+  + MongoDB Atlas often pauses the database cluster due to inactivity.
+  + Login to MongoDB Atlas and manually activate your database cluster.
+  + Redeploy Diamond on Cyclic via the dashboard using the tab ```Deployments``` and clicking ```Redeploy``` on the latest deployment.

+## Developer Guide
+A developer Guide can be found in the README-dev.md file.

 ## Contributors